newton.ik.IKObjective#

 Parameters:

-• total_residuals (int) – Total number of residual rows across all objectives (global height of J and r).
+• total_residuals (int) – Total number of residual rows across all objectives.

-• residual_offset (int) – Starting row index (into the global residual/Jacobian) reserved for this objective.
+• residual_offset (int) – First row reserved for this objective inside the global residual vector and Jacobian.

 supports_analytic()#